 confirming that the application should be dealt with under Process 3 of the Operational Code (a "Part 2/3" Water Connection) giving substantive reasons for Scottish Water's use of Process 3.

-Where the application is accepted by Scottish Water as set out under 3(ii) or 3(iii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.
+Where the application is accepted by Scottish Water as set out under 3(i) or 3(ii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.

-Step 3A

-Where Scottish Water and the Licensed Provider have agreed the requirements of the DIA, within 20 Business Days of Scottish Water’s receipt of Form E (or such later date as shall be agreed due to reasons beyond either parties' reasonable control), Scottish Water will produce the DIA providing details of:

-the work that is required to be undertaken to accommodate the Licensed Provider's development, noting that the DIA may suggest that a water impact assessment or drainage impact assessment will be required to be undertaken by the Licensed Provider;

-an estimate of the cost of the work: and

-any specific conditions that would apply in relation to the connection.

-On completion of any work required following the DIA, the above Steps 1-3 will apply as relevant.

 Step 4

 Within 60 Business Days of the Licensed Provider's receipt of the connection offer from Scottish Water as set out under 3 (ii) or 3 (iii) above, the Licensed Provider will (i) accept the offer, or (ii) reject the offer.
 If the Licensed Provider does not accept the connection offer within 60 Business Days then the offer is deemed withdrawn by Scottish Water and the use of this Process 1A ends.
 Following any withdrawal of a connection offer by Scottish Water, the Licensed Provider must re-submit a new application from Step 2 above.